 Researchers used memory tests involving eyewitness accounts.
-People who falsely thought they were drinking alcohol were more swayed by misleading information presented after the event.
+People who falsely thought they were drinking alcohol were more swayed by misleading facts presented after the event.
 That’s compared to those who were told their drinks contained no alcohol.

 This finding is not surprising.
 Studies show that people who falsely believe they are drinking alcohol tend to act differently.
 These changes include greater aggression, higher sexual arousal, and greater confidence.